 The ITV series Grantchester mainly films on location in and around its namesake.
 Eagle-eyed viewers will note that Grantchester's church, Church of St Mary and St Andrew, features prominently in the TV series.
 According to the church's website, the oldest parts of the building date back to the 14th century.

-Grantchester will return to ITV on Friday 3rd September.
+Grantchester will return to ITV for season 7 on Friday 11th March 2022.
 You can order the Grantchester Mysteries books from Amazon.